Yes, America's anchorman is away and he'll be back Wednesday.

 People move.

-I think the last time I looked at this statistic was a few years back, but I think at that point people moved on average once every seven years in America, in the United States.
+I think the last time I looked at this statistic was a few years back, but I think at that point, people moved on average once every seven years in America, in the United States.

 That's the one thing they're not doing.

-So that's that's the health care thing.
+So that's the healthcare thing.

 He ran on the spending.